-- (a) Any individual or party who is allegedly harmed by a Municipality's law or actions or omission in violation of this Act has a right to challenge that law or action or omission in state or federal court.
-The court shall also have jurisdiction to decide any factually related claims the individual might have. - (b) Any individual or party filing such a court challenge shall not be required to first exhaust administrative remedies before filing the challenge. - (c) If a court should find that a challenged municipal action was unambiguously foreclosed under the terms of this Act, the property owner filing the challenge shall be entitled to an award of reasonable attorney fees. - (d) Any ambiguity in this Act or a local zoning law shall be construed in favor of maximum use of property desired by the property's owner.
+- (a) Any individual or party who is allegedly harmed by a municipality's law or actions or omission in violation of this Act has a right to challenge that law or action or omission in state or federal court.
+The court shall also have jurisdiction to decide any factual or legal claims that were or could have been presented by the individual. - (b) Any individual or party filing a court challenge shall not be required to first exhaust administrative remedies before filing the challenge. - (c) If a court finds that a challenged municipal action was unambiguously foreclosed under the terms of this Act, the property owner filing the challenge shall be entitled to an award of reasonable attorney fees. - (d) Any ambiguity in this Act or a local zoning law shall be construed in favor of free use of property, as desired by the property owner.

 Section 16.
-Estoppel
+Estoppel.

-(a) Any individual or party may reasonably rely on the representations of a government official, acting in his or her official capacity, with respect to an interpretation of a relevant statute, ordinance, restriction, or regulation.
+(a) Any individual or party may reasonably rely on the representations of a government official, acting in their official capacity, with respect to an interpretation of a relevant statute, ordinance, restriction, or regulation.

-(b) Estoppel shall be an affirmative defense in any action alleging noncompliance of a zoning ordinance if the accused party can demonstrate that it reasonably relied on the representations of a government official.
+(b) Estoppel shall be an affirmative defense in any action alleging noncompliance with a zoning ordinance if the accused party can demonstrate that it reasonably relied on the representations of a government official.